 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via 7016637494.

 Learn more about what happens after the application is submitted.

 More information about Morton County Housing Authority can be found on its website at http://www.ndwriverhousing.com/morton.html.

-As of the most recent VMS report, Morton County Housing Authority manages 531 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Morton County Housing Authority manages 561 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 17% having issued approximately 26 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 5 months on the waiting list1.